In 2013, Gallup released their now famous State Of The American Workplace report that showed that 70% of American workers were not engaged at work.

 The survey is only the first step.
 Once you measure, you need to improve, and you need to act.

-A year is way too long of a timeframe to create that feedback loop.
+A year is way too long of a timeframe to create a feedback loop.

 Gallup’s research found that many companies will create surveys that only satisfy what they want to hear (they’re doing great!) instead of uncovering deeper issues.